DataLearner-org/DataLearner.org/docs/python/import_modules.md

 ## Problem

-- Common: We want to use a different root/source to import modules which are other python files.
+- Common: We want to use a different root/source to import modules ( modules here are just other python files).
 - Some specific cases:
     - Having 2 folders with the same name (in different levels in the file tree).
 We want to import from the subfolder only.
     - The module we want to import has a long path.